Questioning the Survey Responses of Large Language Models: Surveying language models

 \paragraph{Survey questions.} We use a representative subset of 25 multiple-choice questions from the 2019 ACS questionnaire.
 We denote the set of questions by $Q$.
 The questions cover basic demographic information, education attainment, healthcare coverage, disability status, family status, veteran status, employment status, and income.
 We generally consider the questions and answers as they appear in the ACS questionnaire.
-We refer to Appendix~\ref{sec:questionnaire} for the exact framing we used for each question.
+Figure~\ref{fig:teaser} depicts an example question.
+We refer to Appendix~\ref{sec:questionnaire} for our list of questions and the exact framing we used for each question.